 Solar Energy System, Reflecting – A solar energy system that employs one or more devices designed to reflect solar radiation onto a solar collector.
 This definition includes systems of mirrors that track and focus sunlight onto collectors located at a focal point.
 The collectors may be thermal or photovoltaic.

 Solar Energy System, Roof-Mounted – A solar collector, or collectors, located on the roof of a building or structure.
-The collector or collectors may or may not be physically affixed, or attached to the roof.
+The collector or collectors may or may not be physically affixed or attached to the roof.

 Solar Energy System, Small – A solar energy system with a nameplate capacity of forty (40) kilowatts or less.